Russia's Putin renounces right to send troops to Ukraine

 Even the limited sanctions already imposed by Washington and the EU have chilled investor sentiment in Russia at a time when its economy is already on the brink of recession.

-At 1830 BST, the rouble was up 0.9 percent against the dollar, which fell below 34 roubles for the first time since January.
+At 1730 GMT, the rouble RUB= was up 0.9 percent against the dollar, which fell below 34 roubles for the first time since January.

 There was no word on the progress of peace talks, at which Russia and the Organisation for Security and Cooperation in Europe are represented alongside rebel leaders and Kiev's representative, former president Leonid Kuchma.